-Trail maintenance in Smithers occurs through four mechanisms:
+Trail maintenance in Smithers occurs through three mechanisms:

 - SMBA Work Bees